---

 });

-Once successfully signed in, any onAuthStateChanged listeners will trigger an event with the User details.
+Once successfully signed in, any [`onAuthStateChanged`](/auth/usage#listening-to-authentication-state) listeners will trigger an event

 Ensure the "Email/Password" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers).